NassimAnemiche/VeinsPython/README.md

 ```

 ### 3. Run Simulation
-1. Build the project in OMNeT++
+1. Build the project in OMNeT++.
-2. Right-click on the project
+2. Right-click on the project.
-3. Select "Run As" -> "OMNeT++ Simulation"
+3. Select "Run As" -> "OMNeT++ Simulation".

 ## Output Messages
-The simulation will show:
+During the simulation, you will see messages like:
 ```
 === VEHICLE INITIALIZED ===
 ID: [vehicle_id]